JuliaHealth/CAOS.jl/README.md

 ## Project Status

-The package is tested against the current Julia `0.6.1` release on OS X.
+The package is tested against the current Julia `0.7` and Julia `1.0` release on OS X, Linux, and Windows.

 ## Contributing and Questions